 Positioning System of HDD Magnetic Heads

-The rotary mechanism of the positioning system resembling the tower crane in a design is put on an axis.
-On the one of this axis there is a thin long light supporting frame ending by magnetic heads and turned to disks, and on the other side of it, there is short and more massive shank with the electromagnetic drive coil which is surrounded by a constant magnet.
-At supplying the coil with a current of certain strength and polarity, the rocker arm starts to turn in the necessary side with corresponding acceleration, providing moving of magnetic heads on an arch between the center and periphery of a magnetic disk.
-Changing the current in a winding of the positioning system dynamically, it is possible to set magnetic heads on the necessary track of the magnetic disk.
-The electromagnetic drive moving the block of heads was given the name "Voice Coil" owing to direct analogy to the device of an electrodynamic loudspeaker (interaction of fields of a constant magnet and a winding).
+The rotary mechanism of the positioning system resembling the tower crane in design is put on an axis.
+On the one of this axis there is a long thin light supporting frame ending by magnetic heads and turned to disks, and on the other side of it, there is short and more massive shank with the electromagnetic drive coil which is surrounded by a permanent magnet.
+At supplying the coil with a current of individual strength and polarity, the rocker arm starts to turn in the necessary side with corresponding acceleration, providing moving of magnetic heads on an arch between the center and periphery of a magnetic disk.
+Dynamically changing the current in the coil positioning system, it is possible to set magnetic heads on the necessary track of the magnetic disk.
+The electromagnetic drive moving the block of heads was given the name "Voice Coil" owing to direct analogy to the device of an electrodynamic loudspeaker (interaction of fields of a permanent magnet and winding).
 The maximum angle of rotation of the positioner is about 30°.
 Extreme positions of the positioner are limited by mechanical fixing devices (stops).

-Management of the servo driver is optimized according to the time of moving to the block of heads to a demanded track, i.e. if a deflection from the necessary position is large, the large current causing the fast acceleration and fast flight of the block of record/reading heads is supplied.
+Management of the servo driver is optimized according to the time of moving to the block of heads to a demanded track, i.e. if a deflection from the prime position is significant, the large current causing the fast acceleration and quick flight of the block of record/reading heads is supplied.
 While the calculated track is being approached, the current decreases.
-For compensation of inertia at the end of the flight the current changes a direction, providing fast braking.
+For compensation of inertia at the end of the flight the current changes a direction, providing electric braking.